A Distributed Scheme for Voltage and Frequency Control and Power Sharing in Inverter Based Microgrids: Models and Preliminaries

 \begin{thrm}[Closed-loop stability] Suppose there exists an equilibrium point $x^*_m=(x^*_N,x^*)$ of the interconnected inverter dynamics~\eqref{crfinv2} and the network~\eqref{net},~\eqref{netc}, for which the inverter dynamics satisfy Assumption~\ref{asspas} for all $j\in N$.
 Then such an equilibrium point is asymptotically stable. \end{thrm}

-\begin{rmk} The advantage of the stability criterion in Assumption~\ref{asspas} is that it is a \ilc{decentralized} condition.
-Since the network is passive in the $DQ$ frame, in the remainder of the paper we aim to passivate the inverter system via an appropriate control policy. \ilc{As mentioned in the introduction \ic{a} distinctive feature of \ic{the proposed} policy is the double loop architecture for voltage control, and its ability to incorporate distributed secondary control schemes for power sharing.} \end{rmk}
+\begin{rmk} The advantage of the stability criterion in Assumption~\ref{asspas} is that it is a decentralized condition.
+Since the network is passive in the $DQ$ frame, in the remainder of the paper we aim to passivate the inverter system via an appropriate control policy.
+As mentioned in the introduction a distinctive feature of the proposed policy is the double loop architecture that uses the DC voltage in the feedback control loop to implement a power-balancing strategy to improve performance, and its ability to incorporate a distributed secondary control schemes for \ryo{active} power sharing. \end{rmk}